Nabeel20/Badr/README.md

 ### :render()

-Calls container and its children `draw` function
+This function calls the `draw` function for the container and all of its children.
+Should be called within `love.draw` function.

 ### :draw()